natureglass/coldfusion-light-syntax/README.md

 # ColdFusion Light Syntax Theme for Atom Editor
 ## Inspired by Eclipse + CFeclipse ##

->This theme should work with most of UI Packages
+>This theme should work with most of UI Packages (Best with One Light UI)

 #### File Tree CF Icons ####